Pastoral Staff

 Prior to his ordination at VPC, he served as a high school director in the Seattle area at Sammamish Presbyterian Church as well as the director of youth ministries at Lafayette-Orinda Presbyterian Church in Lafayette, California (San Francisco area).

 Zach has served in youth ministry for over 10 years and couldn’t be more excited to be at Village Pres.
 Zach enjoys pretty much anything outdoors, loves to run and bike, and reads as much as possible.
-He and his incredibly awesome and intelligent wife, Meredith, welcomed baby Silas to the family in July 2017 and baby Sawyer in December 2020!
+He and his incredibly awesome and intelligent wife, Meredith, welcomed Silas to the family in July 2017 and Sawyer in December 2020.

 913-671-2306